 – Onion was taken to prevent colds and to address cardiovascular problems (How did they know?)

 – Thyme was given as a pain reliever and Tumeric for open wounds

 – Poppy was used to relieve insomnia, as an anesthetic, and to kill the pain

 – Coriander was taken as a tea for urinary complaints, including cystitis

 – Pomegranate root was strained with water and drunk to address “snakes of the belly” (tapeworms).
 The alkaloids contained in pomegranate paralyzed the worms’ nervous system and they relinquished their hold.

 – Persian henna was used against hair loss

-The papyrus also covers subjects such as dementia, depression, and contains chapters on diagnosis of pregnancy, several different gynecological matters, contraception, dentistry and the surgical treatment of burns, tumors and bone-setting.
+The papyrus also covers subjects such as dementia, depression, and contains chapters on the diagnosis of pregnancy, several different gynecological matters, contraception, dentistry, and the surgical treatment of burns, tumors, and bone-setting.
 There is also described the treatment of migraines.

 The Ebers Papyrus is currently kept at the library of the University of Leipzig, in Germany.